Applied Stem Cell Technologies

 Broersen’s research focuses on the fundamental biochemistry of cell to cell signaling to, from and inside of the brain in relation to neurodegenerative diseases.
 Broersen aims at seeking answers to our questions using combined biochemistry, biophysics, and cell biology approach including the use of microfluidic chip systems for cell culture.

-Kerensa Broersen – Associate professor
+Kerensa Broersen – Adjunct professor

 Van der Meer focuses on the technical development of ‘next-generation’ organs-on-chips, by controlled engineering of three-dimensional tissues and by their active perfusion with human blood.
 Moreover, he aims to develop ‘personalized’ organs-on-chips by integration of human stem cell-derived tissues and by controlling culture parameters based on personal health data.
 Finally, he has a major interest in the miniaturization, standardization, multiplexing and automation of organs-on-chips by developing modular systems and by controlling fluid flow through microfluidic valves.

-Andries van der Meer – Associate professor
+Andries van der Meer – Adjunct professor

 Schwach’s research focuses on: